-Far more important, I’m just happier in general with the bold red wines which return to the table this time of year.
 Sure, I drink rosé all year round like you’re supposed to—but not a lot of it.
-I don’t want cool, refreshing acidity.
-I want big, comforting, spicy warmth to accompany the perfectly cross-hatched flap steak I got at the hipster butcher shop.
+I don’t want cool acidity.
+I want comforting, spicy warmth to accompany the perfectly cross-hatched flap steak I got from the hipster butcher.

 BV Cabernet Sauvignon 2017